Frequently Asked Questions

-First you must submit an application for admission to the College, pay the $50.00 application fee, and a copy of your high school or college transcripts.
-Once all documents have been received you will be able to use our online placement testing registration process to schedule a placement test.
-You can visit www.ncc.edu/MyNCC to schedule a test if all documents have been received.
+First you must submit an application for admission to the College along with a copy of your high school or college transcript, and pay the $50.00 application fee.
+Once all documents have been received you will be able to use our online placement testing appointment system to schedule a placement test.
+Go to www.ncc.edu/MyNCC to schedule a placement test if all documents have been received.
 Information about testing will arrive through your NCC email account.
 Please check your NCC email account frequently.

 Placement Test scores serve as a beginning step in the advisement and registration process.
 After you complete your test, you will receive information indicating where and when you should go for your advisement and registration process.

 - A government issued photo ID is required (ex. drivers license or U.S. passport).
 Please note a high school photo ID WILL ONLY be accepted with a birth certificate.
 Students WILL NOT be permitted to take the test without approved photo ID.